Frequently Asked Questions

 Is approval guaranteed?

-No. Any attorney who guarantees approval is probably violating ethical rules, and an LDA is probably violating multiple other laws.
+No. Any attorney who guarantees approval is probably violating ethical rules.
 We cannot guarantee approval because we don’t know whether your fiancé qualifies for a fiancé visa.
 What if your fiancé is currently married to someone else, has tuberculosis, has been a member of the Communist Party, has been employed as an escort, has a disqualifying criminal conviction, or is otherwise disqualified from entry to the United States?
 The fiancé visa process may reveal such sad but disqualifying circumstances.

 What do I get for my money?